 Once bee pollen has been gathered, bees do something to it, that slightly changes its properties.
-Some people take bee pollen, believing it has a number of health benefits.
-Here we look at what bee pollen is, and examine the claims made.
+Some people take bee pollen, believing it has a number of nutritional benefits.
+Here we look at the nutritional content of bee pollen.

 Go from What is Pollen? to one of these general links about bees:

 An introductory page providing lots of links to further information to answer just about all your questions about bees, from How Long Do Bees Live? to How Many Types Of Bees Are There?

 Why not create a bee garden, or click on the link above to see lots of calendarized lists of plants.